 Insurers always ask that you use a relevant, accredited and competent electrician.
 Any electrician you use should hold the City and Guilds 2391 in Inspection, Testing and Verification which enables them to register with NICEIC (the UK governing body for competent electricians).

-What Does An NICEIC Certificate Look Like?
+What Does An NICEIC Certificate cost?

 Prices for the rest of my services are here.